 Benefit Description You pay Not covered (cont.)
-High Option Standard Option Evaluation or therapy on court order or as a condition of parole or probation, or otherwise required by the criminal justice system, unless determined by a Plan physician to be medically necessary and appropriate All charges All charges • Services that are custodial in nature Services rendered or billed by a school or a member of its staff Services provided under a Federal, state, or local government program Psychoanalysis or psychotherapy credited toward earning a degree or furtherance of education or training regardless of diagnosis or symptoms
+High Option Standard Option Services that are custodial in nature All charges All charges Marital, family or educational services Services rendered or billed by a school or a member of its staff Services provided under a Federal, state, or local government program Psychoanalysis or psychotherapy credited toward earning a degree or furtherance of education or training regardless of diagnosis or symptoms

 Section 5(f).
-Prescription drug benefits
+Prescription Drug Benefits